 The Council's vision is to empower Members to be more self sufficient, confident in their community leadership roles and responsive to local issues, problems and challenges in a variety of ways by drawing on existing skills, knowledge, strength, resources and expertise from within.
-This vision is being taken forward through a comprehensive Member Development programme overseen by a Members' Development Charter Group.
-A key aspect of peer- peer support for local problem solving is the use of Action Learning Sets.
+This vision is being taken forward through a comprehensive Member Development programme overseen by a Members' Development Charter-Group.
+With 22 new councillors elected in May 2015, support is being offered through a co-ordinated Mentor support programme.
+A key aspect of on-going peer-to-peer support for local problem solving is the use of Action Learning Sets.